yuvi-442/chatbot/README.md

 Libraries Used:

           scikit-learn: For vectorization and classification.

           pandas and numpy: For data handling.

           matplotlib: (Optional) for visualizing accuracy or model insights.

           Machine Learning Algorithm: Multinomial Naive Bayes

           Vectorizer: CountVectorizer (Bag-of-Words model)

 📊 Dataset Description
           This chatbot uses a very small hardcoded dataset containing eight common user questions and their corresponding categories.
 Each entry includes:

 Question	Category
          How can I reset my password?
 Password Reset
-I want to check my order status	Order Status
-How to return a product?
+         I want to check my order status	Order Status How to return a product?
 Product Return
          Where is my package?
 Package Tracking
          Do you offer discounts?
 Discounts
          How can I contact support?
-Contact Support
-Can I change my shipping address?
-Shipping Address
-Can I cancel my order?
+Contact Support Can I change my shipping address?
+Shipping Address Can I cancel my order?
 Order Cancellation

 This small dataset is used to simulate intent classification for a customer support chatbot.

 🧠 Model Architecture
         The chatbot is powered by a text classification pipeline:

         CountVectorizer: Converts input text into a matrix of token counts.

         Multinomial Naive Bayes: Trained on tokenized data to classify the intent.

 Pipeline Structure:

-graphql
-Copy
-Edit
+      graphql:

             Input Query → CountVectorizer → MultinomialNB → Category Output
             The model learns word-frequency patterns associated with each support category and uses probabilistic reasoning to predict the closest category for new queries.

 ⚙️ Working Mechanism
             User types a question into the console.

             The chatbot processes the input using the vectorizer.

             The trained Naive Bayes model predicts the most likely category.

             The chatbot responds with the related support area.

 📜 Code Explanation
-python
+       python code:
-Copy
-Edit

           import numpy as np
           import pandas as pd
-from sklearn.feature_extraction.text import CountVectorizer from sklearn.naive_bayes import MultinomialNB from sklearn.pipeline import make_pipeline
+          from sklearn.feature_extraction.text import CountVectorizer
+          from sklearn.naive_bayes import MultinomialNB
+          from sklearn.pipeline import make_pipeline
           from sklearn.model_selection import train_test_split
           import matplotlib.pyplot as plt

 Libraries for data manipulation, machine learning, and visualization.

-python
-Copy
-Edit
+pythoncode:

 data = {
     'question': [
         "How can I reset my password?",